Electrification and Circularity:

 In addition to state-of-the-art NMR and EPR, I have access to a range of other techniques, such as X-ray synchrotron studies, neutron diffraction, infrared (FTIR) spectroscopy, Raman spectroscopy, X-ray photoelectron (XPS) spectroscopy, advanced cryogenic electron microscopy (Cryo-EM), cryogenic Focused Ion Beam SEM (Cryo-FIB-SEM), gas chromatography, and mass spectrometry.
 These complementary methodologies offer unique information on battery systems and help to further deepen our understanding of these complex systems.

-Atomic-Scale Materials and Manufacuturing for Clean Energy
+Atomic-Scale Materials and Manufacturing for Clean Energy

 Single-atom catalysts (SACs) offer controllable coordination environments and exceptional atom utilization efficiency, revolutionizing the design of high-performance, sustainable catalysts.
 Aided by recent advances in practical synthetic methodologies, characterization techniques, and computational modeling, I have built single-atom catalysts (SACs) that exhibit distinctive performances for a wide variety of chemical reactions.
 I have also invented several synthetic methodologies and developed advanced atomic-resolution characterization techniques, such as S/TEM atomic resolution imaging, electron energy loss spectroscopy (EELS), X-ray spectroscopy/microscopy, and synchrotron-XAS/Micro-CT/SAXS techniques, as well as using density-functional theory (DFT) for atomically precise materials.
 Atomically dispersed metals that I invented have been applied to electrochemical interfaces.